 Shielded cabling, of one type or another, has been the preferred cabling infrastructure in many global markets for many years.
 Cables described as foil screened unshielded twisted-pair (F/UTP) and fully shielded cables with an overall braid screen plus individual foil shielded twisted pairs (S/FTP) are now gaining popularity in markets where unshielded twisted-pair (UTP) cabling has traditionally been the most common solution.

-This rise in adoption is tied to the publication of the IEEE standard known as 802.3an 10GBASE-T and this emerging application's sensitivity to noise from adjacent cabling.
+This rise in adoption is tied to the publication of the IEEE standard known as 802.3an 10GBASE-T and this emerging application’s sensitivity to noise from adjacent cabling.
 This noise from adjacent cabling is known as alien crosstalk.
-Shielded 10 Gb/s cabling systems, such as category 6A F/UTP and category 7 S/FTP, are all but immune to the alien crosstalk that presents problems for category 6A UTP cabling.
+Screened and fully shielded 10 Gb/s cabling systems, such as category 6A F/UTP and category 7 S/FTP, are all but immune to the alien crosstalk that presents problems for category 6A UTP cabling.
 These cabling systems can help reduce the size and cost of pathway spaces due to their smaller diameters.

-Even as cabling installers and their clients increasingly enjoy these benefits, confusion surrounding the bonding and grounding of shielded systems has caused some to avoid them.
-This concern is unfounded, as advances in shielded cabling systems have simplified bonding and grounding methods tremendously.
+Even as cabling installers and their clients increasingly enjoy these benefits, confusion surrounding the bonding and grounding of screened and shielded systems has caused some to avoid them.
+This concern is unfounded, as advances in screened and shielded cabling systems have simplified bonding and grounding methods tremendously.
 Today, the installation and bonding and grounding/earthing of F/UTP and S/FTP cabling systems requires little additional effort and expertise over UTP installations.

 Why Bond and Ground?

 While electrical services, telecommunications equipment, and all other low voltage systems are required to be bonded to ground per national and local electrical codes and industry standards for safety reasons; the specific need to ground screened and shielded network cabling systems is only a matter of performance.
-A properly bonded and grounded cabling system carries noise currents induced by electromagnetic interference (EMI) in the environment to ground along the shield, thereby protecting the data-carrying conductors from external noise.
-The shield also minimizes cabling emissions.
+A properly bonded and grounded cabling system carries noise currents induced by electromagnetic interference (EMI) in the environment to ground along the screen or foil shield, thereby protecting the data-carrying conductors from external noise.
+The screen or foil shield also minimizes cabling emissions.
 It is these functions that afford screened and shielded systems their superior immunity to alien crosstalk and other sources of conducted or radiated electromagnetic interference.